CHCAA-EDUX/scientific-computing-01/classes/introduction-to-git.md

   +* enjoy!
   ```

-  Now first stage and commit each change separately (what happens when we leave out the `-m` flag?):
+  Now first stage, then commit each change separately (what happens when we leave out the `-m` flag?):

   ```console
   $ git add ingredients.txt